 City Hall were inspired by the digital transformation of gov.uk and adopted the principles of The Digital by Default Service Standard.
 The project, which spanned 18 months, was a collaborative effort between 5 different organisations.
 The team used Agile project management methodology, which allowed them to continuously incorporate feedback and deliver results on-time, on-budget, and without major issues.

 The team was composed of 5 different organisations, including CTI Digital, who built the website.

-The previous incarnation of london.gov.uk had been built with Drupal, so the GLA already had a passing familiarity with the system.
+The previous incarnation of london.gov.uk had been built with Drupal, so City Hall already had a passing familiarity with the system.
 Additionally, Drupal was chosen for the following business and strategic reasons: